Meaganspoon25/car-sales-and-inventory/README damien.md

 ```
 {
-	"href": "/api/technicians/1/",
+	"name": "Donald",
+	"employee_number": 1,
-	"id": 1,
+	"id": 1
-	"first_name": "Larry",
-	"last_name": "DarrylDarryl",
-	"employee_id": "E001"
-},
+}
 ```
 This how our technician detail is displayed.
 If you want to change the technician, just change the value at the end to match the "id" of the technician you want to display.

 CREATE TECHNICIAN - What if we hired a new technician (In this economy even)?
 To create a technician, you would use the following format to input the data and you would just submit this as a POST request.
 ```
 {
-	"first_name": "Stephanie",
-	"last_name": "Vanderkellen",
-	"employee_id": "E002"
+	"name": "Liz",
+	"employee_number": 2
 }
 ```
 As you can see, the data has the same format.
-In this example, we just changed the "name" field from "Larry" to "Stephanie".
-We also assigned her the "employee_number" value of "E002" instead of "E001".
+In this example, we just changed the "name" field from "Donald" to "Liz".
+We also assigned her the "employee_number" value of "2" instead of "1".
-Once we have the data into your request, we just hit "Send" and it will create the technician "Stephanie".
+Once we have the data into your request, we just hit "Send" and it will create the technician "Liz".
 To verify that it worked, just select follow the "LIST TECHNICIAN" step from above to show all technicians.
-With any luck, both Larry and Stephanie will be there.
+With any luck, both Donald and Liz will be there.
-Here is what you should see if you select "LIST TECHNICIAN" after you "CREATE TECHNICIAN" with Stephanie added in:
+Here is what you should see if you select "LIST TECHNICIAN" after you "CREATE TECHNICIAN" with Liz added in:
 ```
 {
 	"technicians": [
 		{
-			"href": "/api/technicians/1/",
+			"name": "Donald",
+			"employee_number": 1,
-			"id": 1,
+			"id": 1
-			"first_name": "Larry",
-			"last_name": "DarrylDarryl",
-			"employee_id": "E001"
 		},
 		{
-			"href": "/api/technicians/2/",
+			"name": "Liz",
+			"employee_number": 1,
-			"id": 2,
+			"id": 2
-			"first_name": "Stephanie",
-			"last_name": "Vanderkellen",
-			"employee_id": "E002"
 		},
 ```